sean-alex/FileWave/FileWave_Admin_Scripts/Requirement_Scripts/requirement-script-quit-if-Ivanti-VPN-active/README.md

-In many cases, the command `scutil <<< "show State:/Network/Global/IPv4"` may provide information that a VPN connection is able.
+In many cases, the command `scutil <<< "show State:/Network/Global/IPv4"` may provide information that a VPN connection is enabled.

 If active, then the output will be something like this: